mhfarzin/SimpleDAL/ReadMe.md

 }
 ```

-Also, if you want to connect to a mysql database, just set the second parameter to the value of Provider.MySql
+Also, for example if you want to connect to a mysql database, you act as follows
 ```
 using SimpleDal;

 public class MyContext : UnitOfWork
 {
+    public MyContext()
-    public MyContext() : base("your mysql connectionString ...", Provider.MySql)
+	    : base(Provider.MySql, new MySqlConnection("your mysql connectionString ..."))
     { }

     public Repository<Person> Persons { get; set; }